On some finiteness results in real \'etale cohomology

 If a motivic $\infty$-category $\mathcal{T}$ satisfies some conditions on resolution of singularities (see \cite[2.4.1]{BD}, \cite[2.1.12]{JY}), then for any field $k$, every object in $\mathcal{T}_c(k)$ is dualizable (\cite[Remark 2.1.16]{JY}).
 Such conditions are automatically satisfied for $\mathcal{T}(X)=D(X_r,\Lambda)$ since by~\ref{num:char0} we may assume that all schemes have characteristic $0$.
 By the continuity property of $D(X_r,\Lambda)$ (\cite[Appendix A]{DFKJ}), we deduce the following result: \begin{lemma} For every noetherian scheme $X$ and every constructible object $K$ of $D(X_r,\Lambda)$, there is a dense open subscheme $U$ of $X$ such that $K_{|U}$ is dualizable in $D(U_r,\Lambda)$. \end{lemma} From now on we focus on the case $\mathcal{T}(X)=D(X_r,\Lambda)$. \begin{lemma} Let $f:X\to S$ be a finite morphism of schemes.
 Then the functor $Rf_*:D(X_r,\Lambda)\to D(S_r,\Lambda)$ is conservative. \end{lemma} \proof Since $f$ is a finite morphism, then for every point $s\in S$ the fiber $f^{-1}(s)$ is finite, and the residue field of any point in the fiber is a finite extension of the residue field of $s$.
 It follows that the map $f_r:X_r\to S_r$ has finite discrete fibers, because for a finite field extension $k\to k'$ and an ordering $\sigma$ of $k$, there are only finitely many orderings on $k'$ extending the ordering $\sigma$ on $k$ (\cite[VIII 2.20]{Lam}).
 Therefore the functor $Rf_*:D(X_r,\Lambda)\to D(S_r,\Lambda)$ is clearly conservative. \endproof

-Denote by $P(n)$ the following statement: for any integral noetherian scheme $S$, and any open immersion with dense image $f:X\to Y$ between $S$-schemes of finite type such that the generic fiber of $X$ over $S$ has dimension at most $n$, any object $K\in D_c(X_r,\Lambda)$ satisfies generic base change along $f$ relatively to $S$.
+Denote by $P(n)$ the following statement: for any integral quasi-excellent noetherian scheme of finite dimension $S$, and any open immersion with dense image $f:X\to Y$ between $S$-schemes of finite type such that the generic fiber of $X$ over $S$ has dimension at most $n$, any object $K\in D_c(X_r,\Lambda)$ satisfies generic base change along $f$ relatively to $S$.